SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_calibration.rst

                 'P': {'shape': 'matrix', 'timeslice': 1e4, 'phase_only': False, 'first_iteration': 0},
                 'B': {'shape': 'vector', 'timeslice': 1e5, 'phase_only': False, 'first_iteration': 0},
                 'I': {'shape': 'vector', 'timeslice': 1.0, 'phase_only': True, 'first_iteration': 0}}

+Model Partition Calibration
+***************************

+Model Partition Calibration is inspired by the paper:

+Radio interferometric calibration with SAGE, S Kazemi, S Yatawatta, S Zaroubi, P Lampropoulos, A G de Bruyn, L V E Koopmans, and J Noordam, Monthly Notices of the Royal Astronomical Society, 2011 vol. 414 (2) pp. 1656-1666.

+In this code:

+- A single modelpartition is taken to be a vector composed of skycomponent, gaintable tuples.

+- The E step for a specific window is the sum of the window data model and the discrepancy between the observed data and the summed modelpartitions.

+- The M step for a specific window is the optimisation of the skymodel vector given the window data model.
+This involves fitting a skycomponent and fitting for the gain phases.

+To run modelpartition, you must provide a visibility dataset and a set of skycomponents.
+The output will be the model parameters (component and gaintable for all skycomponents), and the residual visibility.

+modelpartition works best if an initial phase calibration has been obtained using an isoplanatic approximation.